-Total Credit Hours Acquired: Total credit hours required for ASSET: 82 The student must have a cumulative grade point average of at least 2.0.
+Total credit hours required for ASSET: 82 Total Credit Hours Acquired: Cumulative GPA: The student must have a cumulative grade point average of at least 2.0.
 A minimum of 15 semester hours must be earned at NMJC.
-The remainder may be acceptable transfer credits.

-Transitional and / or developmental courses do not fulfill any of the above requirements.

-Students will not be permitted to graduate if they have unresolved incomplete (I) grades on their academic record.
+The remainder ma ay be acceptable transfer credits.
+Transitional and / or developmental courses do not fulfill any of the above req uirements.
+Students will not be permitted to graduate if they have unresolved incomplete e (I) grades on their academic record.
 Although college officials will provide assistance, it is the final responsibility of the student to check all phases of his or her degree completion.